flant/loghouse/README.md

 # Installation

-To install loghouse, you need to have [Helm](https://github.com/kubernetes/helm) in your Kubernetes cluster.
-Also, our chart expecting that you install [cert-manager](https://github.com/jetstack/cert-manager) to your cluser.
+To install loghouse, you need to use [Helm](https://github.com/kubernetes/helm).
+Also, it is considered that [cert-manager](https://github.com/jetstack/cert-manager) is already installed in your cluster.

 The whole process is as simple as these two steps: